ericsama1/Automation_test/README.md

 ## Pages
 The Page Object is in the folder src/pages.
+In these files, create the method to write or get in an element in the each pages.

 ## Pages Locator
 In this framework, I use xpath to indentify an element.
 In the folder src/pageLoc put the xpath of the pages.